Broeiend/wp-theme-bone/readme.md

 ## Notes on Front-end architecture

+Scalable and Modular Arcitecture for CSS (SMACSS) is not a framework, but more a style guide.

 ### Don'ts:

-1.1 Naming classes based on aesthetics: `.skyblue`, `.primary-green`, '.orange.bold', 'buttonBig' .
+1 Use classes rather than ID's for styling purposes.
+(The whole point for CSS is to create a Cascading Style Sheet) 2 Naming classes based on aesthetics: `.skyblue`, `.primary-green`, '.orange.bold', 'buttonBig' .
-*As the design changes, these variable names will increase complexity for making rapid changes.*
+*As the design changes, these variable names will increase complexity for making rapid changes.
+If your class is called "blue" and you want to change it to red, you also have to edit the html.*

-But use: '.warning', 'primary', 'submenu', etc.
+Instead use: '.warning', 'primary', 'submenu', etc.

-1.2 ...

 ### Do's:

-2.1 Content-independent class names.
+**1 Content-independent class names.**

-2.2 Class names should communicate useful information to developers.
+**2 Class names should communicate useful information to developers.**

-2.3 "Multi-class" patterns in combination with using @extends:
+**3 "Multi-class" patterns in combination with using @extends:**

 > If we have this html: